holochain/cloud9ForHackathons/README.md

     * (Send email to HackathonCoordinator) mailto:, google form? spreadsheet?
   * receive email invitation to a cloud9 space
     * I assume this will work properly if they already have an account. most likely.
-  * Clone the "xyz" Barcelona hackathon workspace
+  * Clone the HolochainOnCloud9 hackathon workspace
     * We ask you to keep the workspace name simple, with no hyphens or other clever characters
       * the outward facing URL for a workspace doesnt seem to be clear if the Name has hyphens or underscores in it
       * photo
+      * *actually this repo isnt outward facing, but I think its good to get the repetition in there*

 # Welcome! to Holochain Hackathons on Cloud9
 ## Initialise Holochain